UrekD/Misc/Social-Tools/Instagram/README.md

 # Instagram Saved scraper

-Dowloands all saved posts and unsaves em.
+insta-save - Dowloands and unsaves all media following - exports all people you follow to a json file